XML RSSSubscribe To This Site Now

 Preserves are spreads that have chunks of fruit surrounded by jelly.

-Conserves are made with dried fruits and nuts and are cooked.
 They have a very thick and chunky texture.
-Conserves work very well as a spread and as a condiment for meats and cheeses.
+Conserves work very well as a

-Conserves are like preserves - fruit preserved by cooking with sugar.
+Conserve are like preserves - fruit preserved by cooking with sugar.

-My conserve recipes are such a treat in the winter.
+My homemade conserve recipes are such a treat in the winter.
 Serve this over toast, English muffins and even use in desserts.

-Grape Conserve
+Homemade Grape Conserve Recipe

 8 pounds Concord grapes